LanceMcCarthy/GoldenClouds/index.md

       * ![trashbin](/images/trash-bin.png)
 * **Off-limits Areas**
   * There are only two internal areas that are off-limits, both have an electronic key-coded door lock.
 These rooms are for maintenance and owner access only.
-  * Owner's bedroom: This is the door facing the game room with an electronic lock.
   * Electrical and networking closet: This is the door in the living room with electronic lock.
 This is absolutely off-limits to unauthorized personnel, *you can die from touching the wrong thing in there*!
   * The external bodega (tool closet) is not a guest area, but if you do need a rake, shovel, or ladder for some reason, your door key will open it.
 However, we ask that you contact Roy for anything that requires these items, he will handle it.
 * **Windows, Fans, Air Conditioners**